 Fundrise is one of the more well-known investment firms focusing on what’s commonly called crowdfunded or crowdsourced real estate investing.
 The premise of crowdfunding via real estate is simple:

-Those wanting to own and manage real estate ventures use the combined funds of those wanting to invest in real estate to purchase commercial or residential buildings for potential profit.
+Those wanting to own and manage real estate ventures avoid doing so financing the ventures with their own funds.
+Instead, they use the combined funds of those wanting to invest in real estate to purchase commercial or residential buildings for potential profit.
+They collect smaller amounts of cash from several dozen – or several hundred – different investors.

-Crowdfunded real estate investing brings big time real estate investing to the average investor much the same way that crowdfunded lending holds the possibility of bring big bank profits to the average investor like you and me.
+Crowdfunded real estate investing is a great way to bring big time real estate investing to the average investor.
+It works much the same way that crowdfunded lending holds the possibility of bring big bank profits to the average investor like you and me.

 With crowdfunded real estate investing through firms like Fundrise, investment opportunities that were previously reserved for the Warren Buffett crowd are now available to nearly every level of investor.

-The power of working together allows the average investor to combine their money with other traditional investors to create a large financial portfolio that has the necessary cash needed to fund large investment projects such as apartment building complexes or large commercial building purchases.
+The power of working together allows the average investor to combine their money with other traditional investors.
+The goal?
+To create a large financial portfolio that has the necessary cash needed to fund large investment projects.
+People who couldn’t previously do so can now invest in assets such as apartment building complexes or large commercial building purchases.

 With crowdfunding, smaller investors who participate in these ventures then reap the possible profits that can accrue from commercial building rental or development.